callbacked/embebot/README.md

 ![](https://github.com/callbacked/embebot/blob/main/assets/manual-embed.gif)

-## Simply Paste your link and send.
+## Simply paste your link and send.
 ![](https://github.com/callbacked/embebot/blob/main/assets/embed.gif)

 **Just post a link from either twitter.com, x.com, tiktok.com, instagram.com (reels only for now), and Embe Bot will detect it and reply to the original message with the converted link.**